dotnet/docs/docs/machine-learning/tutorials/image-classification.md

 ---
-title: 'Tutorial: Generate an ML.NET image classification model from a pre-trained TensorFlow model'
+title: 'Tutorial: ML.NET image classification model from TensorFlow'
 description: Learn how to transfer the knowledge from an existing TensorFlow model into a new ML.NET image classification model.
 The TensorFlow model was trained to classify images into a thousand categories.
-The ML.NET model makes use of transfer learning to classify images into fewer broader categories. ms.date: 11/15/2019 ms.topic: tutorial ms.custom: mvc, title-hack-0612
+The ML.NET model makes use of transfer learning to classify images into fewer broader categories. ms.date: 01/30/2020 ms.topic: tutorial ms.custom: mvc, title-hack-0612
 #Customer intent: As a developer, I want to use a pre-trained TensorFlow model with ML.NET so that I can classify images with a small amount of training data.